DucMinhNe/nodejs-course/topics/postgres-basics/README.md

 - use a Pool — never new Client per query
 - parameterised queries with `$1, $2, ...` — never string concat
+- transactions with `pool.connect()` + BEGIN / COMMIT / ROLLBACK
+- wrap results in a service layer

 ## Examples